-While silicone in a landfill is not going to cause that much harm, you have to remember that the silicone producing industry creates a lot of pollution.
-So, if you recycle your silicone, you can know that you are doing a bit for the environment as you are reducing the demand for a polluting industry.
+While silicone in a landfill will not cause that much harm, you must remember that the silicone-producing industry creates a lot of pollution.
+So, if you recycle your silicone, you can know that you are doing a bit for the environment by reducing the demand for a polluting industry.

 Silicone is a recyclable material, but it is important to check with local recycling centers before dropping it off since the recycling process for silicone is different from other plastics and not available everywhere.
 Additionally, some silicone products, such as silicone sealants, can’t be recycled due to their high chemical content.
 But, major silicone manufacturers accept silicone products for recycling.